History of Belgium: Belgian revolution

 The state of conflict (but not open warfare) with the Netherlands lasted another eight years, but in 1839, the Treaty of London was signed between the two countries and the five great powers of Europe (Austria, France, Prussia, Russia, and the United Kingdom).
 By the treaty of 1839, the eastern part of Luxembourg did not join Belgium, but remained a possession of the Netherlands until different inheritance laws caused it to separate as an independent Grand Duchy (the western, French-speaking part of Luxembourg became the Belgian province of that name).
-Belgium lost Eastern Limburg, Zeelandic Flanders, French Flanders and Eupen: four territories which it had claimed on historical grounds.
-The Netherlands retained the former two while French Flanders, which had been annexed at the time of Louis XIV, remained in French possession.
+Belgium lost Eastern Limburg, Zeelandic Flanders, French Flanders and Eupen.
+The Netherlands retained the former two while French Flanders remained in French possession.
 Eupen remained within the German Confederation.
 The five great powers pledged to protect Belgium's neutrality in the future.
 In 1914, the violation of Belgium's neutrality would be the stated Casus belli of Britain's entry into World War I.